 So why doesn’t everybody do it themselves?

 Most mortgage lenders insist on a professional in order to protect their interests.
-Some lenders, HSBC for example, actually insist you use one of their recognised solicitors to do your conveyancing.
+Some lenders, HSBC for example, require you to use one of their recognised solicitors to do your conveyancing.
 Lenders generally require that you use a conveyancing solicitor that is registered with their panel.

 When should you avoid DIY conveyancing?

-Even if your mortgage company allows for DIY conveyancing, and you are happy with the risks, there are some times in particular where the law becomes very complicated and we recommend against DIY conveyancing:
+Even if your mortgage company allows for DIY conveyancing, and you are happy with the risks, property law can be more complicated in some circumstances and we recommend against DIY conveyancing in these instances: